indigo-iam/iam/compose/trust-anchors/README.md

-# Trust-anchor container
+# Trust-anchors container

-This folder holds a trustanchor container which populates volumes that can be mounted in the other services such to establish a trust framework based on X.509 certificates created on-the-fly.
+This folder holds a container of trust anchors which populates volumes that can be mounted in the other services to establish a trust framework based on X.509 certificates created on-the-fly.

-The trustanchor container populates the following volumes
+The trust-anchors container populates the following volumes

 * `/trust-anchors`: contains the `igi-test-ca` CA certificate, issuing X.509 server/user certificates (created on-the-fly), which is usually mounted